 My system is a SAP NetWeaver 7.50 (initial shipment, no SPS), ABAP stack,running on SQL Server 2014 SP2, central system with DB and ASCS/DI installed on the same host.

 Before going forward I took some time to review the existing SAP documentation about SQL Server 2016.
-I started with the “Upgrade to and Installation of SQL Server 2016” guide.
+I started with the “Upgrade to and Installation of SQL Server 2016” guide (edit 29/11/2017: the database guides have moved, so the link was broken.
+You can find the new guides in this wiki.
+Check also this blog as well) .
 Another good reading I had was Seabastian’s blog post on MSDN “How to install or upgrade SAP Systems to SQL Server 2016“.

 I used SPAM to apply the required SAP BASIS in my system, as it made no much sense to use SUM – be careful, if you’re doing a NEW installation on SQL Server 2016, you cannot use SPAM to apply the minimum required SPS for NetWeaver, you have to use SUM – see SAP Note 2201060.
 After the SPAM update and updating SAP_BASIS, SAP_ABA and SAP_BW packages to SPS 05 each of them (and other dependency packages like SAP_GWFND, SAP_UI and ST-PI), I was ready forthe upgrade, but I had to download the media.